comevussor/Apache-Hive-queries-on-IMDB-open-database/Hadoop ecosystem.md

 - Volume : tera 10^12, peta 10^15, exa 10^18 => storage cost, question of data relevance
 - Velocity : need for fast ingestion, fast analysis, address periodic peaks

+Examples of semi-structured data : json and xml files, documents store (MongoDB), graph (entities and relations with properties), key-value store (Redis), **column store** (good for aggregation)

+Examples of unstructured data : image, text, videos, logs, mails

 Processing big data requires to distribute data accross multiple machines in **Data Centers**.

+Processing can be :
+- OLTP : online linear transaction processing
+- OLAP : online linear analytic processing

+We focus on OLAP.

 A **cluster** is a set of interconnected servers in a data center.

+Design is made to avoid any Single Point Of Failure (SPOF)

 ## Hadoop solution

 Distribution of data and processing implies :
 - a specific file system : Hadoop Distributed File System **HDFS** (java based).
 Data is stored in 128Mb block.
 - specific databases : NoSQL, HBase, ElasticSearch